tpgoffline/tpg-offline-iOS/iOS/Pods/Localize-Swift/README.md

 This will print the collected strings in the terminal.
 Select and copy to your default Localizable.strings.

+The swift genstrings includes the ability to specify excluded directories and files (by editing the script).

 ### Setting up with Carthage